Chowdhury-DSP/math_approx/README.md

 It is possible (maybe even likely) that most of the approximations do not achieve sufficient accuracy for double-precision computations.

+### C++ Standard

+The library has been mostly developed and tested with C++20, with a little bit of effort to provide compatibility with C++17.
+Personally, I would rather not extend support to C++14 or earlier.

 ### SIMD

 These approximations are intended to work for both scalar floating-point